MatTaNg/Moment/README.md

 9. Change the search radius to 50 miles.
 10. Edit the location to “MMM”.
 An Error message should appear
 11. Click the location button - Your current location should appear.
-11. Edit the location to "Malvern, PA"
+12. Edit the location to "Malvern, PA"
-11. Go to Moments – Your video should appear (If you are within 50 miles of Malvern, PA).
+13. Go to Moments – Your video should appear (If you are within 50 miles of Malvern, PA).
-12. Play the video.
+14. Play the video.
-13. Swipe right on the video.
+15. Swipe right on the video.
-14.	*No Moments should appear
+16.	*No Moments should appear
-15. Go back to the myMoments tab and make sure likes has incremented by 1, and there is a green +1 at the top.
+17. Go back to the myMoments tab and make sure likes has incremented by 1, and there is a green +1 at the top.
 (101 Likes).
-16. Take a picture
+18. Take a picture
-17. Attempt to add a description that’s too long and submit it.
+19. Attempt to add a description that’s too long and submit it.
-18. Add a valid description and uncheck the location box
+20. Add a valid description and uncheck the location box
-19. Go to myMoments and make sure the picture shows up.
+21. Go to myMoments and make sure the picture shows up.
-20. Go to AWS database, remove your UUID, set the likes to 100 and views to 20.
+22. Go to AWS database, remove your UUID, set the likes to 100 and views to 20.
+23. Comment, edit like, and reply on the picture and/or the video
+24. Going back should show 2 comments - Or however many comments & replies there are for the specific moment.
-21. Go back to Moments and be sure your picuture appears with an “Unknown” location
+25. Go back to Moments and be sure your picuture appears with an “Unknown” location and it should update the comments too
+26. Click on the comments and be sure it matches with the comments from step 22.
-22. Swipe right on the picture.
+27. Swipe right on the picture.
-23. Go to best moments – Your picture and video should appear.
+28. Go to best moments – Your picture and video should appear with the correct comments.
-24. Go to AWS database and set your picture time meta data to 10 and remove your UUID once again.
+29. Go to AWS database and set your picture time meta data to 10 and remove your UUID once again.
-25. Go to Moments and swipe on your picture.
+30. Go to Moments and swipe on your picture.
-26. It should be removed from the Moments database but NOT from BestMoments.
+31. It should be removed from the Moments database but NOT from BestMoments.

 1. Turn DEV mode on in constants.js